USPTO Examiner SPAMER DONALD R - Art Unit 1799

 Executive Summary

-Examiner SPAMER, DONALD R works in Art Unit 1799 and has examined 433 patent applications in our dataset.
-With an allowance rate of 65.4%, this examiner has a below-average tendency to allow applications.
-Applications typically reach final disposition in approximately 32 months.
+Examiner SPAMER, DONALD R works in Art Unit 1799 and has examined 487 patent applications in our dataset.
+With an allowance rate of 63.4%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 33 months.

 Allowance Patterns

-Examiner SPAMER, DONALD R's allowance rate of 65.4% places them in the 27% percentile among all USPTO examiners.
-This examiner has a below-average tendency to allow applications.
+Examiner SPAMER, DONALD R's allowance rate of 63.4% places them in the 24% percentile among all USPTO examiners.
+This examiner is less likely to allow applications than most examiners at the USPTO.

 Office Action Patterns